Vine Schools Trust Policies

 Our children’s safety is of the utmost importance to us and we work hard to keep them safe.

 All of our staff receive regular safeguarding training.
 We have trained Designated Safeguard Leads (DSL) in school;

-Alison McKeown is the Governor with responsibility for Safeguarding.
+Cathy Shergold is the Governance member of the Local Schools Board with responsibility for Safeguarding.